renovate-bot/googleapis-_-managedkafka/README.md

   required clientId="admin" clientSecret="unused";
 ```

-[^1] Apache Kafka is a registered trademark owned by the Apache Software Foundation.
+* *Apache Kafka is a registered trademark owned by the Apache Software Foundation.*